Austerity: History

 The origin of modern austerity measures is mostly undocumented among academics.
-During the United States occupation of Haiti that began in 1915, the United States utilized austerity policies where American corporations received a low tax rate while Haitians saw their taxes increase, with a forced labor system creating a "corporate paradise" in occupied Haiti.
+Austerity was codified in Brussels and Genoa beginning in 1920.
 Another historical example of contemporary austerity is Fascist Italy during a liberal period of the economy from 1922 to 1925.
 The fascist government utilized austerity policies to prevent the democratization of Italy following World War I, with Luigi Einaudi, Maffeo Pantaleoni, Umberto Ricci and Alberto de' Stefani leading this movement.
 Austerity measures used by the Weimar Republic of Germany were unpopular and contributed towards the increased support for the Nazi Party in the 1930s.

 Justifications

 Austerity measures are typically pursued if there is a threat that a government cannot honour its debt obligations.
 This may occur when a government has borrowed in currencies that it has no right to issue, for example a South American country that borrows in US dollars.
 It may also occur if a country uses the currency of an independent central bank that is legally restricted from buying government debt, for example in the Eurozone.

 In such a situation, banks and investors may lose confidence in a government's ability or willingness to pay, and either refuse to roll over existing debts, or demand extremely high interest rates.
 International financial institutions such as the International Monetary Fund (IMF) may demand austerity measures as part of Structural Adjustment Programmes when acting as lender of last resort.

 Austerity policies may also appeal to the wealthier class of creditors, who prefer low inflation and the higher probability of payback on their government securities by less profligate governments.
 More recently austerity has been pursued after governments became highly indebted by assuming private debts following banking crises.
 (This occurred after Ireland assumed the debts of its private banking sector during the European debt crisis.
 This rescue of the private sector resulted in calls to cut back the profligacy of the public sector.)

 According to Mark Blyth, the concept of austerity emerged in the 20th century, when large states acquired sizable budgets.
 However, Blyth argues that the theories and sensibilities about the role of the state and capitalist markets that underline austerity emerged from the 17th century onwards.
 Austerity is grounded in liberal economics' view of the state and sovereign debt as deeply problematic.
 Blyth traces the discourse of austerity back to John Locke's theory of private property and derivative theory of the state, David Hume's ideas about money and the virtue of merchants, and Adam Smith's theories on economic growth and taxes.
 On the basis of classic liberal ideas, austerity emerged as a doctrine of neoliberalism in the 20th century.

 Economist David M. Kotz suggests that the implementation of austerity measures following the 2008 financial crisis was an attempt to preserve the neoliberal capitalist model.